LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_ior_data/README.md

   - **`n`** [string][**required**]
   Real part of the IOR, key to an array of tuples of corresponding wavelengths and IOR values.
   - **`k`** [string][**required**]
-  Real part of the IOR, key to an array of tuples of corresponding wavelengths and IOR values.
+  Imaginary part of the IOR, key to an array of tuples of corresponding wavelengths and IOR values.

 Example
 -------